Oova's test strips gave Hannah hormone data to demystify her cycle symptoms and ease the anxiety she was facing about her new PCOS diagnosis.

 She also reassured me that there was nothing to worry about in these numbers.
 Many people with PCOS have such consistently high LH levels that there is no room for an LH surge, which can prevent them from being able to ovulate; however, the presence of an LH surge in my data means that I am still ovulating.

 Since my PCOS diagnosis was very recent, it was really comforting to talk with Amy about what it means, and how much I need to worry about it at this stage of my life (which isn’t much, since I’m not currently trying to have a baby!).
-She also let me know that while getting this diagnosis now may be scary, it is actually really valuable data to have if I ever choose to start trying for a child, because it will help me narrow down which fertility treatment options make the most sense.

 What I learned about my hormones